TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

     See :ref:`migrate-glossary` for details about the future of the index (glossary) generation.

-5. Prevent code-snippets with :file:`.rst` extension
+5. Prevent code snippets with :file:`.rst` extension
 ----------------------------------------------------

-All files ending in :file:`.rst` will be interpreted by the new rendering, and every file that is just a code snippet placed in an external file should be renamed to use a :file:`.rst.txt` extension instead.
+All files with the extension :file:`.rst` will be interpreted by the new rendering, and every file that is just a code snippet placed in an external file should be renamed to use a :file:`.rst.txt` extension instead.